 More often than not, used bottles don’t get recycled either and end up in our oceans.
 Water on the island is 100% potable and we instead encourage our guests to use the reusable bottles that we provide.

-We have also replaced single-use plastic straws with locally-made bamboo stalks.
+We have also replaced single-use plastic straws with locally-made papaya leaf stalks.
 They’re compostable which helps us reduce the amount of non-recyclable waste we produce.

 Green By Design

 We’ve built sustainability into our DNA